 The playroom is finally finished!
 It was the one room in the house that I was most looking forward to getting stuck into but then when I started, I just got totally and completely stuck.

 I started venturing away from my original idea because I simply couldn’t get it to work, no matter how hard I tried.

 In the end, I let the room guide me and I am really pleased with the result!
-Although it is not really about me being pleased, I do spend a LOT of time here so I needed to he happy with it.
-The first priority of course being that my kids should love it and thankfully, they do!
+Although it is not really about me being pleased, I do spend a LOT of time here so I needed to be happy with it.
+The first priority was that my kids should love it and thankfully, they do!